dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/publish-to-azure.md

 Before publishing your database, you must make sure your local computer can connect to the database server.
 The firewall for your database server restricts which machines can connect to the database.
 You need to add the IP address of your computer to the allowed IP addresses for the firewall.

-Login to your Azure account through the Azure portal.
+Sign in to your Azure account through the Azure portal.

 In the left pane, select **SQL databases** and then select your new database.
 From the menu at the top of the **Overview** section, select **Connect with** > **Visual Studio**.